-When a winter weather warning is in effect, it’s a great idea to have a plan for storm preparation that includes important winter safety tips — especially before the harsh conditions begin and potentially keep you and your family trapped indoors for hours or days.
-Having certain things at the ready during the winter months could save a lot of time and grief in the long run.
-If a snowstorm is on its way, you don’t want to be caught off guard.
-Here are some essential winter safety tips and supplies to make sure you have on hand before winter weather strikes.
+When a winter weather warning is in effect, it’s a great idea to have a plan in place—especially before the harsh conditions begin and potentially keep you and your family trapped indoors for hours, or days, on end.
+Having certain things on hand during the winter months could save a lot of time and grief in the long run.
+Here are 7 essential winter safety tips and supplies to make sure you’re not caught off guard when winter weather strikes.

 If you can’t make it to the hospital due to weather conditions and there’s a medical emergency in your home, you want to have medical items close by.
-Having a first-aid kit on hand is smart when it comes to storm preparedness — and not just during winter months.
-Essential items to have in your kit include: antiseptic spray, gauze pads, scissors, adhesive tape, ace bandages, disposable adhesive bandages, tweezers, ibuprofen, burn gel, and sterile gloves.
+Having a first-aid kit on hand is smart when it comes to storm preparedness—and not just during winter months.
+Some of the essential items the Red Cross recommends having in a kit include: antiseptic wipes, gauze pads, scissors, adhesive cloth tape, adhesive bandages, tweezers, aspirin packets, and nonlatex gloves.

-It’s smart to have a flashlight or two in the house if the electricity goes off, and you also should have candles and matches around as well — the more lighting options, the better.
+It’s smart to have a flashlight or two in the house in case the electricity goes off.
+You also should have candles and matches around as backup—the more lighting options, the better.
 You won’t really know how much you need light until you’re without it.
-Be sure to have extra batteries for your flashlight and other battery-operated devices you might need to use throughout a storm, like a wireless radio to stay informed about current conditions.
+Be sure to have extra batteries for your flashlight and other battery-operated devices you might need throughout a storm, like a wireless radio to stay informed about current conditions.

-Your medicine — especially if you take something on a daily basis — is a necessity.
-A good rule of thumb is to have seven days worth of medication as part of your storm preparation plan.
+Your medicine—especially if you take something on a daily basis—is a necessity.
+The Red Cross suggests having 7 days’ worth of medication as part of your storm preparation plan (as of Aug.
+7, 2020).
 It’s also a good idea to stock up on any additional health-related items, like contact lenses and solution, syringes, or hearing aids with extra batteries.
-Along with medication, you should have your pertinent medical information, proof of address, the lease or deed for your home, passports, birth certificates, insurance policies, credit cards, and social security cards.
+Along with medication, you should have your pertinent medical information, proof of address, the lease or deed for your home, passports, birth certificates, insurance policies, credit cards, and social security cards in one secure location.

-Ensure that you have a three-day supply of clean drinking water and non-perishable food.
+Ensure that you have at least a 3-day supply of clean drinking water and non-perishable food, according to the disaster preparedness site Ready.gov.
 Think of foods that do not require any refrigeration, like canned items or peanut butter.
 Sometimes your water supply can become compromised or contaminated during bad weather, so it’s best to have around one gallon of water per person in your household stored in advance.
 And don’t forget about the furry members of your family; make sure you have enough food and water for your pets, too.